openstack-infra/zuul/doc/source/zuul.rst

     containing 'retrigger' somewhere in the comment text are added to a change.

+    *require-approval*
+    This may be used for any event.
+It requires that a certain kind of approval be present for the current patchset of the change (the approval could be added by the event in question).
+It takes several sub-parameters, all of which are optional and are combined together so that there must be an approval matching all specified requirements.

+      *username*
+      If present, an approval from this username is required.

+      *email-filter*
+      If present, an approval with this email address is required.
+It is treated as a regular expression as above.

+      *older-than*
+      If present, the approval must be older than this amount of time to match.
+Provide a time interval as a number with a suffix of "w" (weeks), "d" (days), "h" (hours), "m" (minutes), "s" (seconds).
+Example "48h" or "2d".

+      *newer-than*
+      If present, the approval must be newer than this amount of time to match.
+Same format as "older-than".

+      Any other field is interpreted as a review category and value pair.
+For example "verified: 1" would require that the approval be for a +1 vote in the "Verified" column.

   **timer**
     This trigger will run based on a cron-style time specification.
     It will enqueue an event into its pipeline for every project